 There are some obvious things we can do.
-Firstly, we can help our Teams understand that these drivers exist and create problems for ourselves.
-Sometimes a simple discussion based on raising awareness will help.
-This is true of both the above individual as well as management factors which lead to over committing.
+Firstly, we can help our Teams understand that these drivers exist and that we often create problems for ourselves.
+Sometimes a simple discussion raising awareness will help.
+This is true of both the above individual and environmental factors which lead to over committing.
 For example: